wds4/DCoSL/bounties/nostrBountiesDescription.md

 ## Background

-Curated Lists, one of the apps in the [Pretty Good Apps](https://github.com/wds4/pretty-good) desktop nostr client, is a proof of concept implementation of the [DCoSL](https://github.com/wds4/dcosl) procotol, the goal of which is a general framework for the decentralized representation and curation of knowledge.
+Curated Lists, one of the apps in the [Pretty Good Apps](https://github.com/wds4/pretty-good) desktop nostr client, is an initial proof of concept implementation of the [DCoSL](https://github.com/wds4/dcosl) procotol, the ultimate goal of which is a general framework for the decentralized representation and curation of knowledge.

 In its current form, Curated Lists is functional but needs better UX to attract users and gain visibility.
 A series of bounties is envisioned to refactor the existing functionality of Curated Lists as a website (and maybe eventually to add some additional functionality, such as an API).